Guideline objectives:

 Consider referring children with ESA resistance to the haematology service particularly if an underlying haematological disorder is suspected.

-Review the rate of red cell transfusions and consider a trial period of stopping ESA in people who have ESA resistance (typically on HD and on high dose ESA) and are having frequent transfusions when:
+Review the frequency of needing red cell transfusions and consider a trial period of stopping ESA in patients who have ESA resistance (typically on HD and on high-dose ESA) if:

 PRCA should be confirmed by the presence of anti-erythropoietin antibodies in the serum together with a lack of pro-erythroid progenitor cells in bone marrow.